Make a donation

 Donation is different from manual donation and the customary gift.

-To make a donation, you must meet the following 3 conditions:
+To make a donation, you must complete the 3 conditions following:

 • To be sane, that is to say to have mental capacities allowing a discernment and a sufficiently enlightened will